-It is not possible without a project management that is recognised by all those involved.
+It is not possible without a project management that is recognized by all those involved.
 Experience and assertiveness – in the entire company – are prerequisites.
 Ideally, the management either sends its own representative to the team or maintains at least one hot line to the project management.
 Without the involvement and support of top management, which is visible from afar, the project risk increases immensely.

 Create a project roadmap that defines exactly who has to do what and when.
 The CRM rollout must be designed from both an overall and a detailed perspective, scheduled, task packages delegated and tracked.
 You should always allow for a certain degree of flexibility in order to absorb unforeseen delays and integrate learning effects that arise during the rollout process into the rest of the process.

 Before a concrete definition of the target state can be made, the actual state must be analysed.
-The prerequisite for this is to record the initial situation in the individual organisations in order to adjust the planning accordingly.
+The prerequisite for this is to record the initial situation in the individual organizations in order to adjust the planning accordingly.

 Do not be afraid to hold regular meetings (e.g. via telephone conference) with the responsible teams and subject-specific working groups in order to create a platform for best practice exchange.
 Rollout errors made in one area of the group do not need to be repeated x times in other areas.